Justine-12345/Filament-PetMania/README.md

 # PetMania: An Animal Shelter Web Application (Filament with Tailwind CSS)

-> Complete, built with  Laravel, Filament, Tailwind CSS, and MySQL
+> Built with  Laravel, Filament, Tailwind CSS, and MySQL

 Welcome to PetMania, a compassionate online platform dedicated to the rescue and adoption of stray dogs and cats.
 This non-profit animal shelter rescues, rehabilitates, and finds loving homes for animals in need.